Mikko Hyppönen: Computer security history

-Hyppönen made international news in 2011 when he tracked down and visited the authors of the first PC virus in history, Brain.
-Hyppönen produced a documentary of the event.
+In 2011, Hyppönen tracked down and visited the authors of the first PC virus in history, Brain.
+He produced a documentary of the event.
 The documentary was published on YouTube.

 Hyppönen has also been documenting the rise of mobile phone malware since the first smartphone viruses were found.

 The blog "News from the Lab", started by Hyppönen in 2004 was the first blog from any antivirus company.

 Hyppönen has been credited by Twitter for improving Twitter's security.

 Hyppönen has been the Curator for the Malware Museum at The Internet Archive since 2016.

 He published his first book in October 2021, and its English translation, If It's Smart, It's Vulnerable, was published in June 2022.